layilin/SP23-33852/_texts/sc-page103.md

 - Thy vessels, whether from the martial mine,

 > VER.
 312. *Thy vessels,*\] The vessels, wherein the Cane-juice is reduced to Sugar by coction, are either made of iron or of copper.
 Each sort hath its advantages and

+[^f103n1]: Prize for speech.
+In the ancient Greek Olympics, winners were awarded palm fronds.

+[^f103n2]: Kent is a county in southeastern England facing France.

+[^f103n3]: France.

 ---